dg-hub/snowflake-durable-connector-adf/README.md

 > Regardless of the function app timeout setting, **230 seconds** is the maximum amount of time that an HTTP triggered function can take to respond to a request.
 This is because of the default idle timeout of Azure Load Balancer.
 For longer processing times, consider using the Durable Functions async pattern or defer the actual work and return an immediate response.

-The solution takes the existing code and implements it using HTTP API pattern [Durable Functions extension of Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp)
+The solution takes the existing code and implements it using Async HTTP APIs pattern of [Durable Functions extension of Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp)

 The code is an Azure Function which allows Azure Data Factory (ADF) to connect to Snowflake in a flexible way.
 It provides SQL-based stored procedure functionality with dyamic parameters and return values.
 Used with ADF you can build complete end-to-end data warehouse solutions for Snowflake while following Microsoft and Azure best practices around portability and security.